It's all about you

 Some of my previous roles include working in a busy school as a counsellor and online with young people for a national organisation called Kooth.

+I have 2 teenage children.
 I love listening to music, reading, exercise, travelling, having fun, strong black coffee and ice cold diet coke!
-I think I’m quite funny, but my daughters think my jokes as terrible!
+I think I’m quite funny, but my daughters think my jokes are terrible!
 Apparently I can’t sing!
 I thought I could!

 I love dark chocolate and my favourite meal is nearly always the spicy option on the menu.